LopezNoah/transformer-vm/ROADMAP.md

 - [ ] Define a trace dataset format and leakage-resistant splits.
 - [ ] Define a teacher-forced objective and checkpoint format.
 - [ ] Require regression tests proving learned changes do not break VM semantics.

+### RESEARCH-003: Language-agnostic frontend support

+Depends on: `COR-003`, `PERF-004`; broader toolchain compatibility depends on `WASM-003`

+- [ ] Treat validated WASM, rather than C, as the canonical language-neutral compiler boundary throughout the CLI, documentation, tests, and architecture.
+- [ ] Specify a versioned frontend ABI around the exported `compute` function, linear-memory input, `env.output_byte`, initialization, termination, and traps.
+- [ ] Define compatibility tiers for the current constrained WASM subset and for toolchains requiring indirect calls, runtime allocation, or memory growth.
+- [ ] Add frontend conformance fixtures that can be emitted by any language and verify ABI behavior independently of the existing C runtime header.
+- [ ] Document how external compilers can produce compatible `.wasm` files and provide an opcode/import audit command with actionable diagnostics.
+- [ ] Evaluate at least two non-C source languages to ensure the interface does not encode C-specific assumptions.
+- [ ] Use a deliberately restricted Prolog subset as one end-to-end prototype, covering facts, rules, unification, recursion, and backtracking.
+- [ ] Compare direct Prolog-to-WASM output with portable C or a small WAM-like runtime, checking results against a reference Prolog system.
+- [ ] Measure generated program size, trace length, runtime, and memory use for each frontend and representative workload.
+- [ ] Do not claim compatibility with a language standard or existing runtime without an explicit conformance suite.